nEXam-App/nEXam-doc/Use_Case_Specification/use_case_setExamFinished.md

-# Use-Case Specification: Finish Exam
+# Use-Case Specification: Set exam finished

 ## 1. Use-Case
 This use case allows users to finish a selected exam.